sanidhya2506/Aabhar-where-gratitude-finds-its-voice/README.md

 ## ✨ Why This Project?

 This wasn’t built just to showcase skills — it was built as a **reminder of gratitude**.
-Mentors like **Striver, Shradha Khapra, Arsh Goyal, Kushal Vijay, Rohit Negi, Bharat Sahu**, and many others quietly shaped my mindset, approach, and confidence.
+Mentors like **Striver, Shradha Khapra, Arsh Goyal, Kushal Vijay, Rohit Negi,LinkedIn connections, and Academic Mentors**, and many others quietly shaped my mindset, approach, and confidence.

 > “Inspired by Mentors.
 Built by Learners.”